Rick Karsdorp: 2015–16

 Ahead of the 2015–16 season, Karsdorp switched number shirt to two.
 In the opening game of the season against Utrecht, however, he was sent–off in the 50th minute for a professional foul, in a 3–2 win.
 But his red card was rescinded by the KNVB disciplinary committee and was allowed to return to the pitch.
 This was followed up by helping the club keep two clean sheets against SC Cambuur and Vitesse.
 Karsdorp set up three goals in three matches between 13 September 2015 and 27 September 2015 against Willem II, Roda JC and PEC Zwolle.
 However, he suffered a groin injury while training that saw him sidelined for a month.
 While on the sidelines, Karsdorp signed a contract extension with Feyenoord, keeping him until 2020 on 23 October 2015.
 He didn't make his return to the first team until on 1 November 2015 against ADO Den Haag, starting a match and played 74 minutes before being substituted, in a 1–0 loss.
 His assist form continued when Karsdorp set up the club's fourth goal of the game, in a 5–0 win against FC Twente on 22 November 2015 and this was followed up by setting up two goals, in a 4–2 win against SBV Excelsior.

 Following his return from injury, he continued to regain his first team place, playing in the right–back position.
 However in mid–February, Karsdorp suffered a groin injury that kept him out for two matches.
-It wasn't until on 28 February 2016 when he returned to the starting line–up, in a 2–1 win against Utrecht.
-Karsdorp then set up two goals, in a 2–0 win against Vitesse on 13 March 2016.
-Since returning from injury, he continued to regain his first team place, playing in the right–back position and helped Feyenoord not only win the KNVB Cup following a 2–1 win against FC Utrecht in the final, but also helped Feyenoord finish third place in the league after beating Willem II 1–0 on 1 May 2016.
-At the end of the 2015–16 season, Karsdorp went on make thirty–five appearances in all competitions.
+Karsdorp set up two goals, in a 2–0 win against Vitesse on 13 March 2016.
+Since returning from injury, he continued at right–back and helped Feyenoord not only win the KNVB Cup following a 2–1 win against FC Utrecht in the final, but also helped Feyenoord finish third place in the league after beating Willem II 1–0 on 1 May 2016.
+Over the 2015–16 season, Karsdorp made 35 appearances in all competitions.